pd-rs/crankstart/README.md

 # Rust for Playdate

-You've stumbled across a barely functional, wildly incomplete and basically undocumented Rust crate whose aim is to let you write Games for the [Playdate handheld gaming system](https://play.date) in [Rust](https://www.rust-lang.org).
+You've stumbled across a barely functional, wildly incomplete and basically undocumented Rust crate whose aim is to let you write games for the [Playdate handheld gaming system](https://play.date) in [Rust](https://www.rust-lang.org).

 This software is not sponsored or supported by Panic.